 Vandersteen Model 2ce Signature II Specifications

-The Model 2ce incorporates four drive elements; a 10” active acoustic coupler, 8” woofer, 4,5” midrange and 1” tweeter.
-When you read each driver’s specs you get a true sense of the detail and craftsmanship each element goes through to become a Vandersteen speaker.
+The Model 2ce incorporates four drive elements: a 10” active acoustic coupler, 8” woofer, 4,5” midrange, and 1” tweeter.
+When you read each driver’s specs, you get a true sense of the detail and craftsmanship each element goes through to become a Vandersteen speaker.

 The tweeter is a dual-chamber, transmission-line loaded, ceramic-coated alloy dome with Ferrofluid voice-coil cooling.
 This means the driver is ultra-responsive and robust with improved cooling technology.
 First-order crossovers exert higher pressures on high-frequency drivers.

 The midrange and woofer use a high-grade cast-metal basket -superior to the standard stamped baskets found in most speakers.
-The cast-metal basket is rigid which offers more control over speaker movement to deliver a cleaner, smoother sound.
+The cast-metal basket is rigid, which offers more control over speaker movement to deliver a cleaner, smoother sound.
 The midrange and woofer also use filled polycones to improve dampening and stiffness.

 Crossover & Frequency Response

-The crossover is a first-order filter 6dB per octave crossed at 80Hz, 600Hz, 5kHz.
+The crossover is a first-order filter 6dB per octave crossed at 80Hz, 600Hz, and 5kHz.
 The Model 2ce produces an outstanding frequency response of 29Hz – 29kHz +-3dB.

 Impedance & Amplification